• Skip to main content

 These stuffed bell peppers have been my favorite side dish ever since I tried it for the first time at my mother-in-law’s.
 They are so delicious!
 You can serve them as-is, as an appetizer, or a side for a meal.

-Another option for a side dish could be roasted butternut squash or deliciously smooth mashed potatoes.
+Another option for a side dish could be roasted butternut squash or deliciously smooth creamy mashed potatoes.

 Jump to: